Lightning-AI/pytorch-lightning/docs/source/starter/introduction_guide.rst

     dist.barrier()

-In Lightning, this code is abstracted out by the :ref:`trainer`.
+In Lightning, this code is abstracted out by the :ref:`common/trainer`.

 Non-essential code
 ==================